dstankovic/dstankovic.github.io/_posts/2015-05-21-testing-javascript.md

 {% endhighlight %}
 You can also add checks for null or object but I'll leave that to you.

 Ok, so now that we wrote our two tests we need to somehow run it.
-Standalone library comes with SpecRunner.html file and an example how to run tests.
+Stand-alone library comes with SpecRunner.html file and an example how to run tests.
 So we will just modify file and run it in browser to check the test results.

 {% highlight html %}
 <html>